jack-greenberg/portfolio/content/home/work.md

 <p style="font-size: .75em">Firmware Engineer | July 2025 - Present</p>
 </div>

-In July 2025, I joined Helion Energy as the second firmware engineer.
-We're working on some pretty cool stuff!
+In July 2025, I joined Helion Energy as the company's second firmware engineer.
+I work on the pulsed power capacitor bank, writing firmware for the embedded controllers that monitor the health of the system, provide telemetry, and actuate high-current switches that power the electromagnets.

+The majority of my recent work has been on time synchronization.
+The pulsed fusion reactions occur within a fraction of a second, and thus the massive pulsed power capacitor bank requires sub-microsecond synchronization.
+I own the design, development, testing, and qualification of this system.

 ---